 The provider has two locations registered with CQC, both are called Uppingham and Upperton Dental Practice.
-This report relates to the location also known as Uppingham Road or MM Dental Practice, based at 193 Uppingham Road, Leicester, LE5 4BQ.
+This report relates to the location also known as Upperton Dental Practice, based at 15 Upperton Road, Leicester, LE3 0BH.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.
+The practice is on the ground floor of the building and there is level access to the practice for people who use wheelchairs and those with pushchairs.
+Due to parking restrictions, car parking spaces are not available at or nearby the practice.

-The dental team includes three dentists, one foundation dentist, nine dental nurses of whom four are trainees, two dental hygienists and two receptionists.
-The practice has three treatment rooms.
+The dental team includes one dentist, two dental nurses, a practice manager and a receptionist.
+The practice has one treatment room.